AI in crypto

 11. DAO.
 A decentralized exchange like 1Inch, Pancakeswap or Uniswap work with this.

-One can imagine that at some point this list will become inexhaustible and we will be living in a kind of Cockaigne Land where AI will take over almost all tasks from humans.
+One can imagine that at some point this list will become inexhaustible and that we will be living in a kind of Cockaigne Land where AI will take over almost all of man's tasks.
 Whether life will still be fun then we will leave to your imagination and that of writers.

-We won't list them all, as it has already become an extensive list.
-This can be found in CoinGecko under the categories heading and then under AI.
+We won't list them all, as it has now become a comprehensive list.
+It can be found in CoinGecko under the categories heading and then under AI.

 Render is a platform for image processing.